vanhoefm/fragattacks/research/README.md

 ### Interpreting test results

-The test script will give detailed output on which tests succeeded or failed, and will conclude by outputting either "==> The most important tests have been passed successfully" or a message indicating that either important tests failed or that it couldn't capture certain injected frames.
+The test script will give detailed output on which tests succeeded or failed, and will conclude by outputting either `==> The most important tests have been passed successfully` or a message indicating that either important tests failed or that it couldn't capture certain injected frames.

 Note that the injection scripts only test the most important behaviour.
 The best way to confirm that injection